Zone51alex/JG_CER/README.md

 ## Overview

-**Corvid Engineering & Recovery (CER)** is an Engineering & Recovery Subsidiary of **Diable Avionics**, rebuilt to help restore their battered forces and develop new technology from the ashes.
+**Corvid Engineering & Recovery (CER)** is an Engineering & Recovery Subsidiary of **Diable Avionics**, rebuilt to help restore their battered forces and develop new technology from their ashes.

 This mod acts as a **Faction Extension** of Diable Avionics, focused on: